Skip to content

-If you have tried to lose weight and found that it came back, you are in the majority.
+If you have tried to manage your weight and found that progress did not last, you are in the majority.
 Research consistently shows that most people who lose weight through diet and exercise alone regain a significant portion within two to five years.
 This is not a failure of discipline.
 It is a predictable biological outcome of approaches that do not account for the full picture.

 Sustainable weight management is not a willpower problem.
 It is a clinical one.